maggieqin0506/asaprl/FULL_DEMO_GUIDE.md

 ## Next Steps

 After viewing the graphs:
+1. **Read [GRAPH_INTERPRETATION_GUIDE.md](GRAPH_INTERPRETATION_GUIDE.md)** for detailed explanation of each graph type
-1. Analyze which method performs best for your use case
+2. Analyze which method performs best for your use case
-2. Check smoothness vs. accuracy trade-offs
+3. Check smoothness vs. accuracy trade-offs
-3. Review trajectory visualizations to see qualitative differences
+4. Review trajectory visualizations to see qualitative differences
-4. Use the best method for downstream tasks (e.g., actor pretraining)
+5. Use the best method for downstream tasks (e.g., actor pretraining)